Battle of Restigouche: Aftermath

 The Battle of the Restigouche ended with all the French ships and most of the Acadians' boats sunk, but the British were not successful in landing because of the number of muskets on shore.
 The Acadian militia and Mi'kmaq had made their last stand here and survived.
 In spite of this, many Acadian settlers were forced out and settled elsewhere, and by the next year the Mi'kmaq and other local First Nations had made treaties promising peace and trade with Britain, to the exclusion of French influence.

 The loss of important provisions hastened the fall of New France.
 Without outside support and surrounded by three separate British forces, Montreal fell on September 8.
 La Giraudais finally surrendered on October 29, six days after hearing the news of the capitulation.
 Byron later commanded the British fleet that was defeated at the Battle of Grenada in 1779, as well as becoming governor of Newfoundland.

 Legacy

 Today, the site of the battle is a National Historic Site of Canada known as Battle of the Restigouche National Historic Site.
 An interpretive centre located in Pointe-à-la-Croix, Quebec features artifacts recovered from the site, displays and a film about the battle, and a 1:32 scale model of the 18th century frigate Le Machault.
-In the summer, costumed interpreters portray the Acadians, Micmaq, sailors and French soldiers who participated in the 1760 battle.
+In the summer, costumed interpreters portray the Acadians, Mi'gmaq, sailors and French soldiers who participated in the 1760 battle.